Skip to main content

 Do not treat a vague label as automatically terminal.
 A public report shows an “Unknown Error” that failed to trigger retry and was tied to throttling identification issues, so ambiguous errors should be reviewed with verifiable error evidence before final classification.

 Keep the policy explicit: waits should increase after each retry when overload or temporary unavailability is suspected.
-This grounding pack does not provide specific retry counts, delay caps, or jitter formulas, so define those internally and document them clearly.
+Define specific retry counts, delay caps, and jitter formulas internally and document them clearly.

-KYC/AML hold handling is out of scope for this source set, so do not define compliance-hold retry rules from this section alone.
+KYC/AML hold handling is out of scope here, so do not define compliance-hold retry rules from this section alone.

 Includes 6 external sources outside the trusted-domain allowlist.